digital-work-lab/open-source-project/docs/codespaces.md

 ## GitHub account <a id="account"></a>

-For the tutorials and the project, you will need a GitHub account (you may also consider appyling for [GitHub's Student Developer Pack](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student){: target="_blank"})
+For the tutorials and the project, you will need a GitHub account (you may also consider applying for [GitHub's Student Developer Pack](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student){: target="_blank"})

 <img src="img/github-signup.png" width="800"/>